 You can purchase what you need directly from our online KORU Shop, whether or not we help you with caring for your dead.
 Visit our Shop to see our diverse selection of urns and keepsake items like jewellery.

 Every cremation in BC requires a rigid, combustible container for the deceased.
 These containers (also known as caskets) are not available for purchase in the online KORU Shop.
-You can, however, look online to see what products we carry, get a sense of which items suite your needs, your tastes and your budget and be ready to talk about this.
+To view a selection of cremation caskets available through KORU, please go to this link to get a sense of which items suite your needs, your tastes and your budget.

 Please visit the FAQ section for more information